 The second assignment is to development website content, an information booklet, or a policy briefing document (3000 words in total) in relation to a health protection scenario.
-Students can decide on which of these approaches that they would like to take and the audience for their website or information booklet (the policy briefing document, if selected, should be written for national or local policy decision makers in a country of the students choosing).
-Students can choose from a communicable disease scenario, an emergency response scenario, or an environmental public health scenario.
-Students are expected to describe the public health problem and health protection issue, the immediate and long-term impacts on health with selection, evaluation, and application of relevant health protection tools. (online - 1 hour)
+You can decide on which of these approaches that they would like to take and the audience for their website or information booklet (the policy briefing document, if selected, should be written for national or local policy decision makers in a country of the students choosing).
+You can choose from a communicable disease scenario, an emergency response scenario, or an environmental public health scenario.
+You are expected to describe the public health problem and health protection issue, the immediate and long-term impacts on health with selection, evaluation, and application of relevant health protection tools. (online - 1 hour)